CaptainChameleon/SP5rals/README.md

 Now that we have something remotely close to the original work, let's try and see if we can improve it.

 ### Shaders
+If we look closely to Escher's work an interesting lightning effect would be noticed.
+The spiral surface where the light hits directly is covered with little dots, while darker zones are covered by a grid of black squares.
+In between we can see how those squares shrink in size as we travel to brighter patches of the surface.

+This effect is particularly suitable to be implemented with a shader.

 #### Fragment Shader
+Initially, we can try and replicate that grid effect with a simple fragment shader.

 ##### The basics
+To draw a square, we can simply connote a particular area and define a color checking if the fragment's coordinates are inside.
+The step function comes very handy for this endeavo, as it returns 0.0 or 1.0 if a value is less than or higher than an edge.
+By multiplying all checks, we ensure we always get a white color in case some failed, or a black in case all checks passed.
+Achieving a grid is just a matter of checking all positions where there could be a square.

+The size of the square is as simple as checking the mean brightness of the image in the area at hand.
+In this case we are going to use image feed from a camera.

 ##### The result
 ![Fragment shader applied to webcam](https://github.com/CaptainChameleon/SP5rals/blob/26127f7ff7ffebe8b47753946ad84ec7a4f97aa3/shaders/EscherFragment/result.gif)